Check out the best free audiobook apps.

 Any other book worms out there??
 I love to spend my free time reading a good book.
 This year I set a goal to read 50 books as part of a reading program my library runs.
-So far I am sticking to my goal, but only because of audiobooks!
+So far I am sticking to my goal, but only because of free audiobook apps!
 They have helped me so much in finding time for a book.
 I’m busy (aren’t we all) and some days I just do not have the time to sit down on the couch and read.
 With an audiobook I am able to listen to the book while I’m washing dishes, folding laundry, driving in the car, etc. They are the best!
 A lot of people ask me how I can afford all of the audiobooks I listen to, but here’s the secret: I have never bought an audiobook in my life.
-All of the books I listen to using free apps (I love free!).
-Today I am sharing my favorite free audio book apps.
+All of the books that I listen to are done using free apps (I love free!).
+Today I am sharing my tips all about how to listen to audiobooks for free.

 “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases. ”

-Libby is seriously my favorite free audiobook app.
-I love it for audiobooks!
-Libby is very user friendly and easy to use.
+Libby is seriously my favorite free audiobook app and I use it every single day.
+This app is very user friendly and easy to use.
 All you need is the free app and a library card!

 How It Works: